Created by Russell Gray

 CALVIN KANE was a pulp-era private eye from the thirties whose “severely deformed body made him look like a refugee from a side-show attraction,” according to Don Hutchison, pulp historian.

-This "defective detective," with his withered and useless right leg, and twisted and deformed body, was forced to crawl along the floor, using his extremely powerful arms, thus earning him the nickname of "The Crab Detective."
-According to another pulp expert, Robert Jones, the Kane series was "simply too grotesque to last."
-A toned-down version of Kane was Gray's second pulp eye, polio victim Ben Bryn, who was evidently easier for readers to take.
+This “defective detective,” with his withered and useless right leg, and twisted and deformed body, was forced to crawl along the floor, using his extremely powerful arms, thus earning him the nickname of “The Crab Detective.”
+According to another pulp expert, Robert Kenneth Jones in his 1975 book The Shudder Pulps, said that the Kane series was “simply too grotesque to last.”
+A toned-down version of Kane was Gray’s second pulp eye, polio victim Ben Bryn, who was evidently easier for readers to take.
 Kane, and later Bryn, were regulars in Dime Mystery.